 When facing the Islay Ales Brewery you will find a short passage out of Islay House Square on your right.
 If you follow the track you can actually see Islay House, which is normally practically invisible from the road.
 Islay House was built in the late 17th century, but has been much altered and extended by successive lairds.
 The house is not open to the public, except for concerts during the annually held Cantilena Chamber Music Festival.

 A short distance along the road towards Port Charlotte is the Islay House Lodge, a small white cottage on your right.
 Behind this lodge on the right of the little track stands the octagonal East Tower or Bridgend tower, which was built in the 1760s.
-Beside it are several former ships'cannon, one bearing the cast insignia of George III (1760-1820).
-This is one of three such batteries installed for the defence of Islay House after John Paul Jones, and American privateer, had sailed into Loch Indaal in 1812 and sunk a number of boats.
+Beside it are several former ships' cannons, one bearing the cast insignia of George III (1760-1820).
+This is one of three such batteries installed for the defence of Islay House after the American privateer "True Blooded Yankee", which at the time was under the command of Thomas Oxnard, was responsible for the Port Charlotte incident, which occurred in October, 1813.
 The other armaments were at Battery Hill by Bowmore, of which no traces remain, and by the West Tower, further along the road to Port Charlotte.
 Also lying beside the East Tower is the lower part of a 14th or 15th century carved cross shaft.

 Bridgend Local Information: